djalbat/necessary/README.md

 readable.pipe(request);
 ```

 * The `delete()` function provides a means to make arbitrary HTTP requests.
-Its arguments are identical to the `post()` function bar an additional `method` argument and comes after the `parameters` argument, which in this case is not optional.
+Its arguments are identical to the `post()` function bar an additional `method` argument that comes after the `parameters` argument, which in this case is not optional.

-In the following example the `queryStringFromParameters()` function from the HTTP utilities is used to encoded the content.
-Note that the `content-type` and `content-length` headers must be set explicitly.
-Also note that there is no argument for the body, instead an instance of Node's [`Readable`](https://nodejs.org/api/stream.html#stream_class_stream_readable) class is created and piped to the request:

 ## Template utilities